 Instructions

-- Heat remaining olive oil in same pot over medium heat.
+- Heat olive oil in large pot over medium heat.
 Add onion, lightly sprinkle with salt to sweat liquid and keep from browning; cook and stir 2 to 3 minutes until softened.
 Add carrots, celery, and potato; cook and stir 2 minutes more.
 Add thyme and chicken broth and bring to boil.
 Reduce heat and keep at a high simmer 10 minutes or until vegetables are nearly tender.

 - Meanwhile, heat a small saucepan over medium heat.
 Add butter.
 Once butter melts, add flour all at once.
 Whisk constantly for a minute or two, just to cook out the raw flour taste.
 Add mixture to vegetables in broth and stir to combine.
 Boil until mixture starts to thicken, about 3 minutes.
 (At this point, the potatoes should be tender.)